- Lose 10 pounds.

 I heard a presentation the other night by Keith Ferrazzi, who was talking about the concepts presented in his new book, Who’s Got Your Back: The Breakthrough Program to Build Deep, Trusting Relationships That Create Success–and Won’t Let You Fail.
 The book is about building a few lifeline relationships in our lives, with peers who will support us, encourage us, be honest with us and ultimately not let us fail.
 That includes setting the goals by which you will define success.
 Your lifeline friends can help you identify those goals, keep you on track and hold you accountable.

-One part of Keith’s talk that resonated strongly with me was the talk about learning goals vs performance goals.
+One part of Keith’s talk that resonated strongly with me was about learning goals vs performance goals.
 In the book, he says:

 Certain goals, known as “performance goals,” imply a finite result, like a pot of gold at the end of the rainbow.
 But to me, far more important is developing a process and a road map that help you achieve [the goal] in a given time.
 In other words, you should be thinking about the rainbow, not just the pot of gold.